-If you only have one hypothesis to test it’s clear where to spend the time you have to do discovery work.
+If you only have one hypothesis to test, it’s clear where to spend the time you have to do discovery work.
 If you have many hypotheses, how do you decide where your precious discovery hours should be spent?
 Which hypotheses should be tested?
-Which ones should be de-prioritised or just thrown away?
+Which ones should be de-prioritized or just thrown away?
 To help answer this question, Jeff Gothelf put together the Hypothesis Prioritisation Canvas (Gothelf, J., The hypothesis prioritization canvas, 2019):

 To test a big business idea, you break it down into smaller chunks of testable hypotheses.
 These hypotheses cover three types of risk (Bland, D. J., & Osterwalder, Testing Business Ideas: A Field Guide for Rapid Experimentation, 2019):

 - First, that customers aren’t interested in your idea (desirability).

 - Second, that you can’t build and deliver your idea (feasibility).

 - Third, that you can’t earn enough money from your idea (viability).

 What’s important to understand is that testing rarely means just building a smaller version of what you want to sell.
 It’s not about building or selling something.
 It’s about testing the most important assumptions to show this idea could work.
 And that does not necessarily require building anything for a very long time.
 You need to prove that there’s a market, that people have the jobs pains and gains, and that they’re willing to pay (Bland, D. J., & Osterwalder, A., Testing business ideas, 2020).